 Our recently launched microloan program is geared toward small business owners whose credit makes it difficult or impossible for them to launch their business.
 To qualify, owners must agree to work with a third-party, non-profit business advisor to ensure they’re getting sound advice.
 By offering various small business loan options, we hope to help entrepreneurs establish businesses that can employ the owner and others.

-John C. Harris, former Callaway Bank chairman of the board taught us that when you rely on a community to keep your doors open, you owe them.
+John C. Harris, former Callaway Bank chairman of the board often said that when you rely on a community to keep your doors open, you owe them.
 You must give back.
-Thanks to our communities, we’ve stayed in business for more than 160 years, and we aim to fulfill our obligations by supporting the local businesses at the heart of these communities.
+Thanks to our communities, we’ve stayed in business for more than 160 years, and we aim to fulfill our obligations by supporting the local businesses and non-profits at the heart of our communities.

 1;vistaprint.com, Vistaprint® Consumer Survey